federico-lancellotti/multi-fidelity-deep-kernel-learning/README.md

 ## To-Do
 1. add a config YAML file
-2. resize the images (currently they are 500x500)
+2. implement the Lavina-Bickel algorithm
-3. implement the Lavina-Bickel algorithm
+3. adapt the code to different sizes of the images (or keep the size constant but decrease the quality in some other ways)